ADVANCED CONCEPTS IN THORACIC RADIOLOGY - OLD

 Julie Ekedahl, VMD, DACVR

-Originally a native of the Southeast, Dr. Ekedahl graduated from Duke University in 1993 with a BS in Biology.
+Originally a native of the Southeast, Dr. Ekedahl graduated from Duke University with a B.S. in Biology.
 After undergraduate, she worked in a research laboratory for a year before attending the School of Veterinary Medicine at the University of Pennsylvania.
-After receiving her VMD in 1999, Dr. Ekedahl interned in Large Animal Medicine and Surgery at the University of Georgia College of Veterinary Medicine, followed by a residency in Radiology, also at UGA.
-She passed the Radiology Boards in 2003 and became a Diplomate of the American College of Veterinary Radiology.
+After receiving her VMD, Dr. Ekedahl interned in Large Animal Medicine and Surgery at the University of Georgia College of Veterinary Medicine, followed by a residency in Radiology, also at UGA.
+She passed the Radiology Boards and became a Diplomate of the American College of Veterinary Radiology.

 After her residency, Dr. Ekedahl traveled for 8 months, visiting Africa, Asia, New Zealand and Australia before settling in Boise, Idaho with her husband.
-In 2004, she started Veterinary Imaging Specialists of Idaho, PC that provides film interpretation and mobile ultrasound services.
+She started Veterinary Imaging Specialists of Idaho, PC that provides film interpretation and mobile ultrasound services.

 Dr. Ekedahl is a member of the American College of Veterinary Radiology, the AVMA, the IdahoVMA, and the Boise Academy.
 She is the mother of a three year old girl and five year old boy and she enjoys both tea parties and building with Legos.
 Her other interests include learning to play the fiddle, quilting, and telemark skiing.